 Get onto our Education mailing list: Email Director of Education Lynnette Sandbloom, email@example.com.

-Purchase a membership for discounts on workshops: Visit our membership page.
+Purchase a membership for discounts on paid workshops: Visit our membership page.

 When: March 13 and April 10, 1-4 p.m.